HQUT/portfolio/README.md

 </a>

-Developed an interactive digital CV using **React**, featuring a comprehensive list of completed courses with direct links for further exploration.
-This CV is designed to be fully accessible as a shareable link within my e-portfolio, offering potential employers and collaborators an engaging and dynamic way to explore my academic achievements and professional background
+<p>Developed an interactive digital CV using **React**, featuring a comprehensive list of completed courses with direct links for further exploration.
+This CV is designed to be fully accessible as a shareable link within my e-portfolio, offering potential employers and collaborators an engaging and dynamic way to explore my academic achievements and professional background.</p>

 <div style="text-align: center;">
   <img src="assets/cv.png" alt="Proglin" style="width: 100px;">